 For instance in addition to a program there may be a programmer and the program captures the programmer's intuition.
 In addition to the machine there may be a user and the machine interface supports the user in achieving his or her goals.
 There may be another system user who assigns a positive value to an understanding of the system.
 Higher degrees of understanding may be valued more, this may include a positive valuation of the availability of proofs of system correctness.
-Other agents may consider a system in terms of trust, ignoring any attempt to understand how it actually works.
-Trust is a value held by an agent with respect to some specific component.
-Agents may intend to manipulate the amount of trust that other agents have.
-So unwarranted trust by some agent may be highly valued by another (probably malicious) agent. \end{description}
+Other agents may consider a system in terms of trust, while not making an attempt to understand how it works.
+Trust is a value held by an agent with respect to some specific component. \end{description}